IceWizard7/terminal-widgets/docs/index.md

 ## Terminal Widgets Documentation

-Welcome to the Terminal Widgets project!
-This dashboard lets you monitor Weather, News, Clock, Calendar, and more in a modular interface.
+Welcome to **Terminal Widgets** — a modular dashboard that lets you monitor weather, news, time, calendar events, and more in a customizable interface.
+Build your own Python-powered widgets and configure the entire setup effortlessly with clean, human-friendly YAML.

 ---